What you need to know about Clearwell Capital

 Clearwell Capital was founded by Ed Marley-Shaw in 2013 and assists small and medium sized housebuilders and developers with their funding requirements.
 We have provided £20m in finance to support the construction of over 600 homes in 63 separate projects across the UK.

 Clearwell Capital provides mezzanine finance to property developers to facilitate the construction of residential housing.

 The problem faced by developers, when building residential housing is that they are required to pay the costs of land, building materials, labour etc. before they receive money from the sale of housing.

 Developers solve this through borrowing from development finance providers, repaying them out of the revenue from sales of housing.

-Clearwell receives second charge over the property as security for funding behind senior lender.
+Clearwell Capital receives second charge over the property as security for funding behind senior lender.

 What is Mezzanine Finance?

 It is not always the case that developers will have these funds in the bank, hence they will turn to mezzanine finance providers to bridge this gap to make the project possible.

 We typically provide mezzanine finance, topping up senior debt from 75%-80% of costs to 90% of costs.